-The Massachusetts North Shore is a New England coastal region that holds many surprises for visitors--all within an hour of Boston.
-My family and I spent a week on the North Shore in June of 2007 at a rented beach house on Plum Island.
-It was a perfect home base from which to explore North Shore towns: Marblehead, Salem, Manchester-by-the-Sea, Gloucester, Rockport, Essex, Ipswich, Newburyport, or Salisbury and make it your base of operations to explore all of the North Shore.
+The Massachusetts North Shore is a New England coastal region that holds many surprises for visitors, all within an hour of Boston.
+Get a place to stay in Marblehead, Salem, Manchester-by-the-Sea, Gloucester, Rockport, Essex, Ipswich, Newburyport, or Salisbury and make it your base of operations to explore all of the North Shore.

-Here's a quick look at the most memorable adventures from our week on the Boston North Shore, along with tips on planning your vacation to this stunning coastal area.Continue to 2 of 9 below.
+Here's a quick look at some of the most memorable adventures you can have on Boston's North Shore, along with tips on planning your vacation to this stunning coastal area.Continue to 2 of 9 below.

 Dine at the Top of a Lighthouse